 Maximum number of LTFs in total it is capable of receiving, including all repetitions, in the R2I NDP, in the Max R2I LTF Total subfield.

 Maximum number of LTFs in total it is capable of transmitting, including all repetitions, in the I2R NDP, in the Max I2R LTF Total subfield.

+Immediate or delayed feedback in the I2R LMR by setting the Immediate I2R Feedback subfield to 1 or 0 respectively. (#7052)

 TGaz Editor: Add the following paragraphs on page 134 starting at line 30 as follows